 Resources beginning with: ABack to Top

-AGRICOLA contains references for journal articles, book chapters, audiovisuals, and other agricultural resources.
+AGRICOLA contains references for books, journal articles, book chapters, audiovisuals, and other agricultural resources.
 These resources encompass all aspects of agriculture such as animal and veterinary sciences including poultry and dairy, entomology, plant sciences such as horticulture, crop and soil science, and plant pathology, forestry, aquaculture and fisheries, farming and farming systems, rural and community development, agricultural economics, extension and education, food and human nutrition, food science, agricultural engineering, and earth and environmental sciences.
 Also indexes publications from USDA, State Experiment Stations, and State Extension Services.

 The online editorial manual for the scientific journals published by the American Medical Association.
 Includes chapters on medical nomenclature, manuscript preparation, visual display of data, and formatting for references and citations including more than 50 examples of references to electronic resources.
 There is also a lengthy chapter on ethical and legal considerations such as copyright and trademark, patient privacy issues, policies on group authorship, author relations with the news media, and much more.